Public Charter Schools

 Key Facts

 Charter schools are public schools that are tuition-free and non-selective, and they’re accountable to Alberta Education.
-In many communities, demand for charter schools exceeds available space in most communities.
+Currently, demand for charter schools exceeds available space in most communities.

 Charter schools are public schools